civicliteracies/eiti-soe-demo/README.md

 ## How do I use it

 The prototype datasette is in the prototype-database folder.
-Cclone the repo then launch datasette using
+Clone the repo then launch datasette using

 ```shell
 datasette EITI_Database.db -m metadata.json --template-dir=templates/ --static assets:static/